micro-api/micro-api/README.md

 - There is no difference in the structure of a payload based on the request method, it should be consistent.

-## Reserved Keys
+## Reserved Keywords

-All reserved keys are prefixed with a `@` symbol.
-Here is an enumeration of all of the reserved keys:
+All reserved keywords are prefixed with a `@` symbol.
+Here is an enumeration of all of the reserved keywords:

 | Key          | Type       | Description                                     |
 |:-------------|:-----------|:------------------------------------------------|